-- Obtain the file MSFT-1994.csv from Canvas.
-It may in a ZIP file.
-The file contains intraday quotes for Microsoft for the year 1994. - Exclude outliers, such as rows with missing information, or quotes or sizes with a value of zero. - Adjust quote sizes to the number of shares.
-In the file, the sizes are given in hundreds of shares. - Remove quotes that occur before the opening of trading and after the close.
-Regular hours are from 9:30amto 4:00pmEST. - Only keep NASDAQ quotes.
-You can find the relevant exchange codes at http://www.nyxdata.com/doc/2552. - Exclude abnormal quote modes.
+• Exclude outliers, such as rows with missing information, or quotes or sizes with a value of zero.

+• Adjust quote sizes to the number of shares.
+In the file, the sizes are given in hundreds of shares.

+• You will want to exclude abnormal quote modes.
 You can find the list of modes in the same document as the exchange codes.
 Briefly document what modes you decide to exclude and why.
-(Note: It is good practice in data analysis to clean data with a selfdocumenting program which takes raw data as an input and cleans the data with transparent code.
-Thismakes it possible to replicate what you have done.)
+(Note: It is good practice in data analysis to clean data with a self documenting program which takes raw data as an input and cleans the data with transparent code.
+This makes it possible to replicate what you have done.)

-2 Analysis:
+2 Analysis

-- Plot the average bid-ask spread for MSFT in for each day in the year 1994.
-Can you identify precisely when a structural break occurred? - Determine whether the daily average bid-ask spreads before and after the structural break are statistically different.
-Make sure to document the statistical test you use.
-(Note: If you do not know much about statistical tests, feel free to make up you own probabilistic logic or statistical test to explain something that looks like a structural break may or may not have happened purely by chance.) - Describe changes that occurred in the average quoted quantities both before and after the structural break. - Determine for what percentage of the time the bid-ask spread was 1/8, 1/4, 3/8, or a different amount, both before and after the break. - For extra credit, provide any other analysis you think may be useful about the behavior of bid and ask prices for Microsoft during this time period.
+You are asked to determine whether dealer quoting behavior changed during the year 1994.
+Perform the following analyses after excluding invalid data, outliers, quotes outside of regular hours, non-NASDAQ quotes (if any), and abnormal quote modes.

+• Plot the average observation-weighted bid-ask spread and average time-weighted bid-ask spread for all stocks for each trading day in the year 1994.
+(You may use smaller increments of time, such as 5-minute intervals instead of daily intervals.)

+• Determine whether the average bid-ask spreads before and after the structural break are statistically different.
+Can you justify the structural break with a formal statistical test or with informal probabilistic logic?
+(Note: The idea here is to determine whether the market might have changed its behavior by chance.)

+• Describe changes that occurred in the average quoted quantities both before and after the structural break.

+• Determine for what percentage of the time the bid-ask spread was 1/8, 1/4, 3/8, or a different amount, both before and after the break.
+Illustrate graphically.

+• For extra credit, provide any other analysis you think may be useful about the behavior of bid and ask prices during this time period.

+• For extra credit, examine whether trade size and distribution of trades across even and odd eighths changed during the year 1994.

+• For extra credit, do anything else you think may be interesting.

+The write-up cannot simply represent a Python code.
+It has to be done in a manner consistent with good business writing style, starting with a short executive summary and ending with conclusions.